 Chiropractic care is an integral part of veterinary medicine.
 It is a hands-on, insightful tool that assists your veterinarian to evaluate your horse from head to tail.
 It has allowed veterinarians to provide additional diagnostic and therapeutic options that are not used in western medicine.

 A chiropractic examination entails evaluating movement of your horse’s joints, and when decreased movement is recognized, the area is adjusted with minimal force.

-Chiropractic goal: The chiropractic goal is to restore proper movement between adjacent vertebrae bodies, reduce pain, and allow the nervous system to function properly.
+The chiropractic goal is to restore proper movement between adjacent vertebrae bodies, reduce pain, and allow the nervous system to function properly.
 This is the basis of chiropractic philosophy.

 Medical, behavioral and observational problems that may indicate the need for a chiropractic evaluation and/or treatment: